factorio

 Thats all for now!

-I’ve been writing for 4 days now need time to experiment with several ideas I thought about while writing up this guide.
+I’ve been writing for four days now and need some time to experiment with several ideas I’ve had while writing this guide.

-If there is interest I’ll follow up with my results.
+If there’s interest, I’ll follow up with my results.

-I still have a long bucket list of features to improve and quirks to remove:
+I still have a long bucket list of features to add and quirks to remove:

 Blueprints